 An insignificant portion of a record was damaged or lost, such as a cover page, index, etc., which did not provide the documentary evidence that the SSC would perform its intended safety function.

--than-minor if: Actual required records were lost or damaged, and the vendor could not easily recreate the records with reasonable assurance of their accuracy (i.e., supplemental inspections were required to recreate the missing information.)
+More-than-minor if: Actual required records were lost or damaged, and the vendor could not easily recreate the records with reasonable assurance of their accuracy (i.e., supplemental inspections were required to recreate the missing information.)
 [Note: If actual records were lost, the issue may be indicative of a programmatic deficiency, even if the records were able to be recreated]

 -or-